Goodness-C/Smart-Inventory-Sales-Analytics-Dashboard/README.md

 Small businesses often struggle with inventory management due to manual tracking processes, delayed stock updates, reconciliation issues, and limited visibility into inventory performance.

-This project presents an interactive **Power BI dashboard** developed as part of a collaborative **Smart Inventory & Sales Tracker Capstone Project**.
+This project presents an interactive **Power BI dashboard** developed as part of a collaborative **Smart Inventory & Sales Tracker Capstone Project By Group7**.
 The dashboard transforms survey responses into meaningful business insights, helping stakeholders understand operational challenges, inventory practices, and readiness to adopt AI-powered inventory solutions.

 ---